Wake-up-Freeman/OLD-ODISEO/docs/develop/sdks/terra-js/common-examples.md

 ## Swaping using the market module

-The following code example shows how to swap native Terra assets using the market module:
+The following code example shows how to swap native Daodiseo assets using the market module:

 ```ts
 import {